ahmetnuriuygun/ahmetnuriuygun/README.md

 </p>

 <p align="center">
-  Full Stack Software Engineer based in Belgium, building polished, scalable products across the web, mobile, and cloud.
+  Full Stack Developer and DevOps Engineer with a strong foundation in modern web and cloud technologies.
+Experienced in Next.js, .NET, TypeScript, Angular, Docker container services and cloud-native deployment.

+I  make responsible and efficient use of AI, integrating it into my  workflow as a guide and helper to accelerate and improve the projects I  build.

+Open mindset, problem solver, creative and prone to teamwork.
 </p>

 ---